parthian-sterlet/sitega/README.md

 3. output fasta file with genome sequences adopted by dinucleotide measures
 4. output fasta file with genome sequences adopted by trinucleotide measures
 5. output fasta file with genome sequences adopted by tetranucleotide measures
-6. int maximal number of background sequences per one peak (default value 50)
+6. maximal number of background sequences per one peak (default value 50)
-7. double deviation of mononucleitide content of a background sequence from that for a foreground sequence (default value 0.01)
+7. deviation of mononucleitide content of a background sequence from that for a foreground sequence (default value 0.01)
-8. double percentile threshold for deviation between foreground and background sequences by the dinucleotide measure (default value 0.1)
+8. percentile threshold for deviation between foreground and background sequences by the dinucleotide measure (default value 0.1)
-9. double percentile threshold for deviation between foreground and background sequences by the trinucleotide measure (default value 0.33)
+9. percentile threshold for deviation between foreground and background sequences by the trinucleotide measure (default value 0.33)
-10. double percentile threshold for deviation between foreground and background sequences by the tetranucleotide measure (default value 0.5)
+10. percentile threshold for deviation between foreground and background sequences by the tetranucleotide measure (default value 0.5)
-11. int average total number of attemtps to get a background sequence from genome per one foreground sequence (default value 300)
+11. average total number of attemtps to get a background sequence from genome per one foreground sequence (default value 300)
-12. char genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes)
+12. genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes)

 Whole chromosome sequences in plain format are required to run the program, i.e. headers lines >... should be deleted from the whole chromosome files in fasta format.
 These plain files should contain only nucleotide letters, IUPAC nucleotides codes N,W,S etc. are ignored by program, all other symbols like ' ', '\t' etc. should deleted, e.g. for Arabidopsis five files are required: chr1.plain, chr2.plain, chr3.plain, chr4.plain, chr5.plain, for human/mouse respective whole chromosome files are required (1-22,X,Y / 1-19,X,Y).
 To see example unzip chr4.plain file from folder [genomes](https://github.com/parthian-sterlet/sitega/tree/master/genomes).
 Any one of the four output fasta files can be used as the background dataset in consequent analysis (see parameters 2, 3, 4 & 5 of the command line, genome sequences adopted by mononucleotide content, di-, tri-, or tetranucleotide measures, respectively).